-e-Stewards is a global team of individuals, institutions, businesses, non-profit organizations, and governmental agencies upholding a safe, ethical, and globally responsible standard for e-waste recycling and refurbishment.
+e-Stewards® is a global team of individuals, institutions, businesses, non-profit organizations, and governmental agencies upholding a safe, ethical, and globally responsible standard for e-waste recycling and refurbishment.
 We stop the export of illegal hazardous e-waste to developing nations and create a safe, green, and just world through sharing and using the principled and practical standard for electronics recycling and reuse.

 The e-Stewards Standard is the product of hundreds of person-hours by multiple industry leaders in the recycling, asset disposition, certifications, health, safety, and the environment sectors.

 In 2003, the Basel Action Network, a nonprofit dedicated to turning back the tide of toxins and waste to developing nations, launched the e-Stewards Pledge program.
 Over forty qualified electronics recyclers with one hundred locations across the US and Canada pledged to use only globally responsible, safe means to process electronic waste, more widely known as e-waste.
-BAN’s e-Stewards Pledge was the only program in North America to make real progress in establishing and ensuring e-waste recycling best practices for toxic materials, which included:
+BAN’s e-Stewards Pledge was the only program in North America to make real progress in establishing and ensuring e-waste recycling best practices for toxic materials.

 In 2006, BAN set aside efforts to transition the Pledge program into an independently audited certification program to focus on bigger, more holistic solutions.
 BAN wanted to create a voluntary e-waste recycling standard and partnered with the U.S. EPA-funded “Responsible Recycling” (R2) multi-stakeholder process.